OoDIS: Anomaly Instance Segmentation and Detection Benchmark: Abstract

 \section{Abstract}

-Autonomous vehicles require a precise understanding of their environment to navigate safely.
-Reliable identification of unknown objects, especially those that are absent during training, such as wild animals, is critical due to their potential to cause serious accidents.
-Significant progress in semantic segmentation of anomalies has been driven by the availability of out-of-distribution (OOD) benchmarks.
+Safe navigation of self-driving cars and robots requires a precise understanding of their environment.
+Training data for perception systems cannot cover the wide variety of objects that may appear during deployment.
+Thus, reliable identification of unknown objects, such as wild animals and untypical obstacles, is critical due to their potential to cause serious accidents.
+Significant progress in semantic segmentation of anomalies has been facilitated by the availability of out-of-distribution (OOD) benchmarks.
 However, a comprehensive understanding of scene dynamics requires the segmentation of individual objects, and thus the segmentation of instances is essential.
 Development in this area has been lagging, largely due to the lack of dedicated benchmarks.
-To address this gap, we have extended the most commonly used anomaly segmentation benchmarks to include the instance segmentation task.
-Our evaluation of anomaly instance segmentation methods shows that this challenge remains an unsolved problem.
-The benchmark website and the competition page can be found at: \url{https://vision.rwth-aachen.de/oodis}.
+The situation is similar in object detection.
+While there is interest in detecting and potentially tracking every anomalous object, the availability of dedicated benchmarks is clearly limited.
+To address this gap, this work extends some commonly used anomaly segmentation benchmarks to include the instance segmentation and object detection tasks.
+Our evaluation of anomaly instance segmentation and object detection methods shows that both of these challenges remain unsolved problems.
+We provide a competition and benchmark website under \url{https://vision.rwth-aachen.de/oodis}.